schultzh/schultzh/pages/about.md

 As an effective computer scientist, I possess a love for learning and a desire to explore complex systems.
 I hope to pursue a career in DevSecOps to concentrate on network security and software development.

-However, the answer to the above question is not DevOps Engineer.
-The answer is servant.
+However, my goal is not the become a DevSecOps Engineer.
+I strive to be a servant, and my professional life is no exception.
 The driving force behind my passion for computer science is the oppurtunity to better serve others through creative problem solving.